Emergency response and evacuation procedures

 Shelter-in-place procedures

 There may be emergencies that arise that do not afford individuals the opportunity to evacuate.
 During these types of emergency situations, sheltering in place may be necessary.
-Sheltering in place means to stay inside a known, safe area to avoid adverse conditions in an exterior environment.
+Sheltering in place means staying inside a known, safe area to avoid adverse conditions in an exterior environment.
 Examples of emergencies where the shelter-in-place option may be necessary and/or preferred include severe weather or an active threat situation.
 This may also include a fire emergency for people with access and functional needs who are not able to leave the building on their own or if elevator control is limited during a fire.

 Basic shelter-in-place guidance